keith-murray/warren-mcculloch/README.md

 # Collected Works of Warren S. McCulloch
 This repository contains selected chapters and photographs from the _Collected Works of Warren S. McCulloch_ (1989), published by Intersystems Publications.

-Most of McCulloch’s works can be found elsewhere on the internet, but interspersed in the _Collected Works of Warren S. McCulloch_ are reflections and anecdotes about McCulloch written by his friends that are not available elsewhere.
-There are supposedly only about 300 copies of the _Collected Works of Warren S. McCulloch_, so these chapters can be hard to find.
+Most of McCulloch’s works can be found [elsewhere on the internet](https://eco.emergentpublications.com/McCulloch), but interspersed in the _Collected Works of Warren S. McCulloch_ are reflections and anecdotes about McCulloch, written by his friends, which were not published in other venues.
+Due to the bankruptcy of Intersystems Publications, there are only about 300 printed copies of the _Collected Works of Warren S. McCulloch_, making these chapters hard to find.

 ## Who was Warren S. McCulloch?
 __Short Answer__: McCulloch, along with Walter Pitts, authored the famous “[A Logical Calculus of the Ideas Immanent in Nervous Activity](https://doi.org/10.1007/BF02478259)” that directly inspired the fields of [automata theory](https://doi.org/10.1515/9781400882618) and [neural networks](https://doi.org/10.1037/h0042519).